 About

-Berkeley Taiji is the official taiji club at UC Berkeley, one of the many programs offered at the UC Martial Arts Program (UCMAP).
+Berkeley Taiji is the official tai chi club at UC Berkeley, as part of the UC Martial Arts Program (UCMAP).

 After grasping the basics, members are encouraged to further hone their craft.
-This can mean mastering complete forms, trying out weapons, or exploring other martial arts like Xingyi, Bagua, or Shaolin.
+This can mean mastering complete forms, trying out weapons, using tai chi in application, or deepening your soft energy skills.

 Schedule